 Unnecessarily high component count

 - Concentrated energy storage

 Typical failure in time rate of 4001

 * Failure in time (FIT) rate of a device is the number of failures that can be expected in one billion device-hours of operation.

 Simple and fast maintenance is ensured through front access only design and advanced diagnostic tools such as Benshaw Connect and the GMC® remote monitoring system.
 Benshaw Connect provides intuitive, user-friendly access to operational and conditional data, trends and event logs as well as control and motor parameters.
 The GMC® remote monitoring system provides secure access to the drive and insights into its performance and condition.
 This system enables end users to rely on Benshaw’s expertise and receive immediate support during unexpected situations.

 Your workforce, application and equipment are all protected through a safe design that features a reduced arc flash footprint and unique and standard arc flash detection system.
 Remote HMI allows personnel to operate the drive while away from medium voltage.

 - Arc flash detection in power cells

-Click here to learn more about Benshaw’s M2L Series Medium Voltage Variable Frequency Drives and accessories.
+Click here to learn more about Benshaw’s M2L Series Medium Voltage Variable Frequency Drive.